The relationship between structure and function in locally observed complex networks: Results

 Although we motivate the method with a real network, it is important to note that our dynamics does not take into account many signal particularities that arise for real neurons \cite{Izhikevich:2004}, therefore we are looking for a coarse grained description of the neurons inside the network.
 We will show that, even with this simplified description, it is still possible to observe some interesting phenomena.

-We begin by showing the histograms of $\alpha$, relative to the spike rate, $\alpha_r$, and inter-spike entropy, $\alpha_e$, in Figure \ref{f:alpha_uni_elegans}.
-An immediate result we can observe is that in Figure \ref{f:alpha_uni_elegans}(a) there is a group with high differentiation relative to the spike rate, indicated with a red circle, which is somewhat similar to that observed for the BA random model.
+We begin by showing in Figure \ref{f:alpha_uni_elegans} the histogram of $\alpha$ relative to the spike rate, $\alpha_r$.
+An immediate result we can observe is that there is a group with high differentiation, indicated with a red circle, which is somewhat similar to that observed for the BA random model.
 With this in mind we plot in Figure \ref{f:degree_elegans} the degree histogram of the network, indicating in red the nodes inside the observed group.
 We see that the nodes with high differentiation possess a high degree in the network, but there are some high degree nodes that do not show a distinct dynamics.
 It is clear that the topology influence does not occur merely by the degree of the nodes.
 There is a particular relation between these high differentiated nodes that make their dynamics very peculiar when compared to the rest of the network.
-The reality is that the nodes inside the red circle in Figure \ref{f:alpha_uni_elegans}(a) are known as the interneurons of the ventral cord of the \emph{C. elegans}.
+The nodes inside the red circle in Figure \ref{f:alpha_uni_elegans} are known as the interneurons of the ventral cord of the \emph{C. elegans}.
 They are well recognized for possessing a high number of synapses \cite{white:1986}, given that they make the bridge between sensory and motor neurons without much restriction on the type of transmitted signals (some classes of interneurons are known for receiving only a specific type of signals).